jimbleslilley/bootcamp-project-2/Report.md

 'Oxford/AstraZeneca' : 'Astrazeneca'
 These were manually found and listed.

-The following columns in the manufacturer_df table need to be renamed to match the stocks_df
+The following columns in the manufacturer table need to be renamed to match the stocks_df
 - rename columns
 - -Table Joining
 Now that our mutual columns are joinable, the following can be done:

-Create columns in the manufacturer_df for the stock high, low, open, close and adj close.
+Create columns in the manufacturer for the stock high, low, open, close and adj close.
 Join the tables so that each stocks data is input into one of these columns A solution for making the join as simple as possible is to take the stocks_df and input all of the data into a new dataframe, where the columns are the name of the manufacturer, the date and then the high, low, open, close and adj close values.

 - Example of how these two lists can call a column of data
 - create empty list to hold values
 - loop through each row, the vaccine and then the type of stock
-- stock the date, manufacturer,type of stock and stock value for a given row
+- stock the date, manufacturer, type of stock and stock value for a given row
 - input data in list
 - append list into container list
 - use list of lists to create new, easier to manage dataframe